(L-R) Esther Schipp, Zairyn Burke and Charmaine Councillor

 Intercultural Lullabies Bunbury is a celebration of language and culture through song.
 It is the coming together of Noongar and intercultural communities to share lullabies, language and culture.

-This project creates a space where children, families and communities can share their culture and build a deeper connection to the land we are all living on.
+This project created a space where children, families and communities can share their culture and build a deeper connection to the land we are all living on.

-This project is led by talented local artists Charmaine Councillor and Zairyn Burke alongside Project Coordinator Esther Schipp.
-Building on CAN’s Noongar Lullabies project held in Bunbury in 2018, participants will have the opportunity to translate these original Noongar songs into multiple languages.
-There will be 9 workshops held from August to October 2022.
-Sessions will be held on either:
+This project was led by talented local artists Charmaine Councillor and Zairyn Burke alongside Project Coordinator Esther Schipp.
+Building on CAN’s Noongar Lullabies project held in Bunbury in 2018, participants had the opportunity to translate these original Noongar songs into multiple languages.

 Intercultural Lullabies Bunbury is supported by the Australian Council for the Arts and the State Government through the Department of Local Government, Sport and Cultural Industries.